top of page

 When I had my cafe I was making scones every morning before we opened at 10am.
 We always made fruit and cheese scones and they were always good sellers.
 It took many tries to get a recipe I was happy with and my customers loved them.

-This is a variation on my cheese scones adding chives and using wholegrain mustard.
+This is a variation on my cheese scones adding chives and using some warmth with English mustard.

 Cheese & Chive Scones